New effort races to rescue civilians from Mariupol plant

 The fight in the last Ukrainian stronghold of a city reduced to ruins by the Russian onslaught appeared increasingly desperate amid growing speculation that President Vladimir Putin wants to finish the battle for Mariupol so he can present a triumph to the Russian people in time for Monday's Victory Day, the biggest patriotic holiday on the Russian calendar.

-U.N. officials announced Thursday that they were launching a third effort to evacuate citizens from the plant and the city.
-But on Friday, the U.N. did not divulge any new details of the operation; they have been similarly quiet about previous ones while they were ongoing.
+U.N. officials announced Thursday that it was launching a third effort to evacuate citizens from the plant and the city.
+But on Friday, the organization did not divulge any new details of the operation; it has been similarly quiet about previous ones while they were ongoing.
+And it could takes days to know the results since people escaping Mariupol typically have to pass through contested areas and many checkpoints before reaching the relative safety in the Ukrainian-controlled city of Zaporizhzhia, about 140 miles (230 kilometers) to the northwest, where many have gathered.

 “We conducted another stage of a complex operation to evacuate people from Mariupol and Azovstal,” the head of Ukraine’s presidential office, Andriy Yermak, said Friday on the Telegram messaging app.
 “I can say that we managed to take out almost 500 civilians.”

-Two previous evacuations by the United Nations and the Red Cross brought roughly 500 people from the steel plant and elsewhere in Mariupol.
+Two previous evacuations negotiated by the United Nations and the Red Cross brought roughly 500 people from the steel plant and elsewhere in Mariupol.
 It was not clear if Yermak was saying more people have since been rescued.
-U.N.
-Secretary-General Antonio Guterres has vowed to continue to "do all we can to get people out of these hellscapes.”

 Fighters defending the plant said on Telegram that Russian troops fired on an evacuation vehicle that was moving through the territory of the plant.